OUR MISSION

 MONTHLY CHAPTER MEETING, WITH SOCIAL TIME

-The Advanced Training topic is: Common Tree Issues in the Texas Hill County
+The Advanced Training topic is: The Eclipse

 Disclaimer: This meeting is NOT endorsed by GBNRC.